 - Bytes 1-4: RIFF chunk descriptor

-- Bytes 28-32: number of bytes for one sample in all channels
+- Bytes 33-34: block align: number of bytes required to store one sample in all channels (=

-- Bytes 40-44: number of bytes for the raw audio data
+- Bytes 41-44: number of bytes representing the raw audio data

 Now let’s have a look at a destroyed audio file:

 If the bug occurs, Logic fails to write the wave header correctly.
 Instead, the file contains only zeroes in the first 44 bytes, which is exactly the length of the wave header.
-The raw audio data, starting at byte 45, is still intact (note that the hex editor starts counting at 0).
+The good news: the raw audio data, starting at byte 45, is still intact (note that the hex editor starts counting bytes at index 0).